-(78) NFPA 115, 2020 Edition, Recommended Practice on Laser Fire Protection - Modifications:
+(78) NFPA 115, 2020 Edition, Recommended Practice on Laser Fire Protection

-1.1.3 "This document is recognized strictly as a recommended practice that may be used in evaluating the minimum fire protection criteria for the design, manufacture, installation, and use of lasers and associated equipment.
+- 1. Add a new subsection 1.1.3 to read as follows: - 1.1.3 "This document is recognized strictly as a recommended practice that may be used in evaluating the minimum fire protection criteria for the design, manufacture, installation, and use of lasers and associated equipment.
 Recommendations may be based on the document where deemed appropriate by the authority having jurisdiction.
 The document is not in the form of a stand-alone enforceable code or standard, however, it may be used in conjunction with and in the support of applicable provisions of other adopted codes or standards."